OpenDSA/OpenDSA/RST/en/Glossary.rst

       partially ordered set.

    partition
-      In :term:`quicksort`, the process of splitting a list into two sublists, such that one sublist has values less than the :term:`pivot` value, and the other with values greater than the pivot.
+      In :term:`Quicksort`, the process of splitting a list into two sublists, such that one sublist has values less than the :term:`pivot` value, and the other with values greater than the pivot.
 This process takes :math:`\Theta(i)` time on a sublist of